-With both international business co-major options, it is possible for the student to minor in a foreign language.
+It is possible for the student to minor in a foreign language.
 The minor requires 18 credits, six of which may be fulfilled through the international liberal arts requirement for the co-major.

 Major Requirements

 I. International Business Co-Major